 Austin, Sarah (1833).
 Characteristics of Goethe.
 E. Wilson.
 Page 216

-What is key about this early usage is the suggestion that technicians would appreciate the work for its technical qualities but miss out on some more creative aspect of the work.
+Key to this this early usage is the suggestion that technicians would appreciate the work for its technical qualities but miss out on some more creative aspect of the work.
 This implication is one that runs through the history of the title ‘technician’.
-Here is another more modern example, again from the OED, of the same idea from 1962:
+Here is another more modern example, again from the OED, of the same idea from 1962.
+I think the piece is talking about the drummer Ginger Baker but I have not been able to get hold of a copy of the original article:

 Unexcelled as a technician and swinger, Baker is said by some to lack a musical heart and personality of his own.